xavier268/rgen/README.md

 ```

-Two ways to construct an Inter are provided :
+Two ways to construct a Chooser are provided :

 * **NewRandChooser** to make decision randomly.
 If you computer has a good random generator, you most likely will endup generating all the shorter possible strings.